 The physical platforms or "body" for the agents will reside in the ReComs which will be located external to the virtual world and the Simulation Computer ("SimCom").
 The ReComs will house the following components: the chromosomes consisting of the genes, the neural control system and the "body" plan of the agent.
 The genes will specify the nested structure of the neural control system, the rules for its operation and modification/learning capacities during its "life."
 The genes will also specify the body plan, its degrees of freedom, actuator/movement capacities and initial connections between the neural control system and appendages/organs in the body plan.
 The body plan will be represented graphically in the virtual world as an agent/avatar by the SimCom, as discussed in Project 3 below.
-The genes will alter the internal structures of the agent housed within the ReComs.
+The genes will be mutated in accordance with the evolutionary algorithm.
+The mutated chromosomes will alter the internal structures of the agent housed within the ReComs.
 This will be carried out over a large number of cycles or generations.
 The specifications for SmartData will be embedded in the world as the fitness criteria which will ultimately select for survival; however, it will not be explicit as in standard genetic algorithms.
 It will actually be the "evolving" graphical avatar that will undergo a process of selection by its environment, and should it survive, features of its specified neural control system and body plan, as represented by its chromosomes in the ReCom, will be retained, then recombined with those of another surviving agent, and passed on to its "offspring," with a new cycle of mutations initiated.

-One of the reasons we have chosen to have agents represented by distinct evolving hardware, external to the SimCom and its virtual world, is that, at the end of the day, when the evolutionary objective is reached and the agents possess the required "neural structure" for cognition, each agent will be represented by a string of binary digits which may then be moved around the Internet and downloaded into a similar ReCom-in effect, creating a clone of its previous self.
+One of the reasons we have chosen to have agents represented by distinct evolving hardware, external to the SimCom and its virtual world, is that, at the end of the day, when the evolutionary objective is reached and the agents possess the required "neural attracture" for according to the agent will be represented by a string of binary digits which structure" for cognition, each agent will be represented by a string of binary digits which may then be moved around the Internet and downloaded into a similar ReCom-in effect, creating a clone of its previous self.
 This will also result in additional security benefits.
 However, during the evolutionary stage of this project, each ReCom will have the capacity to house a number of different agents ('n' copies).
 While in the beginning, a ReCom will house only a single agent, should that agent survive, it will recombine its chromosomes with those of another surviving agent (initially from another ReCom but subsequently from within the same ReCom), and reproduce a select number of offspring.
 These offspring will reside within one ReCom.
 This procedure will allow populations of agents to grow without the need to introduce new hardware after each generation.
 Once the evolution is complete, however, the binary string representing the most successful individual agents may be copied/cloned into smaller versions of the ReCom hardware for SmartData applications.